NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Whole House Fan
 *********************

-Each whole house fans that provides cooling load reduction is entered as a ``/HPXML/Building/BuildingDetails/Systems/MechanicalVentilation/VentilationFans/VentilationFan``.
+Each whole house fan that provides cooling load reduction is entered as a ``/HPXML/Building/BuildingDetails/Systems/MechanicalVentilation/VentilationFans/VentilationFan``.
+If not entered, the simulation will not include whole house fans.

   =======================================  =======  =======  ===========  ========  ========  ==========================
   Element                                  Type     Units    Constraints  Required  Default   Notes